 By the time your baby is 12 months old, she should be eating food with the same texture as the food the rest of the family is eating.

 All new foods are exciting for your baby – there’s no need to cook ‘special’ foods.

-- dairy foods like yoghurt and full-fat cheese
+- dairy foods – for example, yoghurt and full-fat cheese.